-LABEL DESCRIPTION Ingress Check If this check box is selected for a port, the device discards incoming frames for VLANs that do not include this port in its member set.
+LABEL DESCRIPTION GVRP GVRP (GARP VLAN Registration Protocol) is a registration protocol that defines a way for switches to dynamically register necessary VLAN members on ports across the network.
+Select this check box to permit VLAN groups beyond the local switch.
+Port This field displays the port numbers.
+Ingress Check If this check box is selected for a port, the device discards incoming frames for VLANs that do not include this port in its member set.
 PVID Each port on the switch is capable of passing tagged or untagged frames.
 To forward a frame from an 802.1Q VLAN-unaware switch to an 802.1Q VLAN-aware switch, the switch first decides where to forward the frame, and then inserts a VLAN tag reflecting the default ingress port's VLAN ID, the PVID.
-The default PVID is VLAN 1 for all ports, but this can be changed to any number between 0 and 4094.
+The default PVID is VLAN 1 for all ports, but this can be changed to any number between 1 and 4094.
 GVRP Select this check box to permit VLANs groups beyond the local switch on this port.
 GVRP (GARP VLAN Registration Protocol) is a registration protocol that defines a way for switches to register necessary VLAN members on ports across the network.
 Acceptable Specify the type of frames allowed on a port.
-Choices are All and Tag Only.
+Choices are All, Tag Only and Untag Only.
 Frame Type Select All to accept all frames with untagged or tagged frames on this port.
 This is the default setting.
 Select Tag Only to accept only tagged frames on this port.
 All untagged frames are dropped.
-VLAN Trunking Enable VLAN Trunking on ports connected to other switches or routers (but not ports directly connected to end users) to allow frames belonging to unknown VLAN groups to pass through the switch.
+Select Untag Only to accept only untagged frames on this port.
+All tagged frames are dropped.
 Apply Click Apply to save the changes.
 Cancel Click Cancel to start configuring the screen again.